brennancheung/forgepad/docs/planning/sources-implementation.md

 - Graceful fallbacks for missing sources
 - Clear error messages for invalid references
 - Scope conflict resolution UI
-- Validation errors in editors
+- Validation errors in widget editors
 - Network error recovery
 - Clear messaging for scope-related errors
+- Widget-level error boundaries
+- Toast notifications for async operations

 ## Success Metrics

-1. Sources can be created, edited, and deleted
+1. Sources can be created, edited, and deleted via widgets
 2. Sources can be referenced in cells and prompts
 3. All source types (string, array, JSON) work correctly
+4. Widgets are embeddable in multiple contexts
-4. Keyboard shortcuts improve workflow
+5. Keyboard shortcuts and programmatic API work seamlessly
-5. Performance remains good with 100+ sources
+6. Performance remains good with 100+ sources
-6. No data loss or corruption
+7. No data loss or corruption
-7. Clear error messages for all failure cases
+8. Clear error messages for all failure cases
+9. Widget components are reusable and maintainable
+10. User can manage sources without leaving their current context